epam/fix-antenna-net-core/Docs/Configuration.md

 like '127.0.0.1'.

 ### Environment variables for configuration
-FIX Anenna configuration properties can be set in environment variables To be applied, an environment variable must comply with the following rules:
+FIX Antenna configuration properties can be set in environment variables To be applied, an environment variable must comply with the following rules:
 - Variable name must start with the prefix FANET_
 - For hierarchical properties, double underscore '__' should be used instead of the '.' symbol as a delimiter